mcosovic/JuliaGrid.jl/docs/src/manual/acPowerFlow.md

 ---

 ## [Power System Update](@id ACPowerSystemAlterationManual)
-After establishing the `PowerSystem` composite type using the [`powerSystem`](@ref powerSystem) function and configuring the AC model with [`acModel!`](@ref acModel!), users gain the capability to incorporate new branches and generators.
+After establishing the `PowerSystem` type using the [`powerSystem`](@ref powerSystem) function and configuring the AC model with [`acModel!`](@ref acModel!), users gain the capability to incorporate new branches and generators.
 Furthermore, they can adjust buses, branches, and generators.

 Once updates are done, users can progress towards generating the `ACPowerFlow` type using the [`newtonRaphson`](@ref newtonRaphson), [`fastNewtonRaphsonBX`](@ref fastNewtonRaphsonBX), [`fastNewtonRaphsonXB`](@ref fastNewtonRaphsonXB), or [`gaussSeidel`](@ref gaussSeidel) function.
 Ultimately, resolving the AC power flow is achieved through the utilization of the [`mismatch!`](@ref mismatch!(::PowerSystem, ::ACPowerFlow{NewtonRaphson})) and [`solve!`](@ref solve!(::PowerSystem, ::ACPowerFlow{NewtonRaphson})) functions:
 ```@example ACPowerFlowSolution